WebOfTrustInfo/rwot7-toronto/draft-documents/convincing-dad.md

 *“I don’t want to accidentally sell products that aren’t sustainable if I say they are.”*

-*The Problem.* Your nephew is concerned with the claims that various products make about their sustainability and provenance.
+*The Problem.* Nephew is concerned with the claims that various products make about their sustainability and provenance.
 There have been many recent articles about false claims, and his customers are asking questions he can’t answer.
 For his brand to stand out, he wants some degree of confidence about the products he’s selling.

-*The Solution.* Independent inspectors can create verifiable credentials for the authenticity of the sustainable products that your nephew sells in his store.
-Your nephew is able to authenticate these credentials and then attests their veracity with his self-sovereign identity.
+*The Solution.* Independent inspectors can create verifiable credentials for the authenticity of the sustainable products that Nephew sells in his store.
+Nephew is able to authenticate these credentials and then attests their veracity with his self-sovereign identity.
 So long as his customers trust him, they no longer need to verify the authenticity of their goods themselves, though they may if they wish.

-*“I want to be able to get the best value for my business when I sell.”
+*“I want to be able to get the best value for my business when I sell.”*
-*

-*The Problem.* Your nephew knows that he could open the books of his business to show its profitability and lay out its money flow to potential purchasers.
+*The Problem.* Nephew knows that he could open the books of his business to show its profitability and lay out its money flow to potential purchasers.
 But this information isn’t verifiable!

-*The Solution.* Your nephew with the aid of self-sovereign identity is able to prove a full-spectrum, well-defined, verifiable suite of business analytics because every purchase order, every credit card sale, every inventory item, and every bill payment is signed with the business’ DID.
+*The Solution.* With the aid of self-sovereign identity, Nephew is able to prove a full-spectrum, well-defined, verifiable suite of business analytics because every purchase order, every credit card sale, every inventory item, and every bill payment is signed with the business’ DID.
 This provability increases the value of his business.

 *“I sometimes forget to order things.”*

-*The Problem.* Because of his lack of staff, you nephew worries constantly about losing track of inventory, which can result in delays of supply that have a negative impact on revenue.
+*The Problem.* Because of his lack of staff, Nephew worries constantly about losing track of inventory, which can result in delays of supply that have a negative impact on revenue.

-*The Solution.* Your nephew has extended permissions to his smart refrigerator to use the business’ DID to initiate and sign purchase orders on his behalf.
+*The Solution.* Nephew has extended permissions to his smart refrigerator to use the business’ DID to initiate and sign purchase orders on his behalf.
 Because the refrigerator has sensors that track inventory, this automates reordering supplies.
 The fridge simply issues